vertica/vertica-kubernetes/DEVELOPER.md

 ### Exec into a container

-Drop into the container and navigate to the directory where is is stored:
+Drop into the container and navigate to the directory where it is stored:

 ```shell
 docker exec -it <container-name> /bin/bash